Lines of Thought in Large Language Models: Results

-\cref{fig:extrapolation} shows the close agreement, at the ensemble level, between the true and extrapolated positions.
-This is merely a linear approximation as it is similar to assuming that LoT clusters deform like an elastic solid, where each point maintains the same vicinity.
+This is confirmed by the observation that the two sets are not separable with a trained linear classifier, including at large $\tau$ (see Appendix). \cref{eq:langevin-discrete} is merely a linear approximation as it is similar to assuming that LoT clusters deform like an elastic solid, where each point maintains the same vicinity, as illustrated in \cref{fig:extrapolation-schematic}.
 The actual coordinates ought to include an additional random component~$\rvw(t,\tau)$, which \textit{a priori} depends on both $t$ and $\tau$.

 Is it possible to express $\vw$ in probabilistic terms?
 We consider the empirical residuals